- ABOUT US

 7. When at the front you are the eyes of the paceline.
 Watch for hazards.
 Ideally you will see a hazard far enough in advance to move the path of the paceline well clear of it.
 Call out obstacles or holes in the road as well as your intentions to slow or stop.
 Every rider in the paceline is depending on you − you at the front of the line.
 Not every single hole warrants a shout.
 Call out hazards, don’t call out little bumps.
 Ride through rough spots by rising slightly off your saddle and pedaling through.

 8. When at the front of the paceline and it is time to pull off, maintain the same steady pace (don’t slow), check for traffic behind you, and then inform the group, “PULLING OFF.”
 Then, still maintaining speed, decisively move to the side and when clear of the paceline slide gently to the back of the line to pull in behind the last bike.
 Stay at the front only for as long as you’re directed, shorter if you are feeling tired.
-When a rider has pulled off and approaches the back of the group the last rider should call “LAST” so that the rider coming back won’t overshoot the group and have to chase to get back on.
+When a rider has pulled off and approaches the back of the group the last rider should call “LAST” so the rider coming back won’t have to chase to get back on.

 9. When taking the lead in a paceline do not surge or pick up the overall pace.
 Maintain the same speed as when drafting.
 As you take over you will naturally have to put out more effort.
 Learn to finesse your effort in order to maintain a smooth transition as you take over.
 If you are tired, make your turn at the front as short as possible.
 No one has to prove anything at the front.